-Develop additional sewage disposal charges for trucked customers requiring more than two trips per week, as covered by the existing City contract.
+- Develop additional sewage disposal charges for trucked customers requiring more than two trips per week, as covered by the existing City contract.
 Two options were presented; a volumetric component or a fixed fee.
 This issue will be further discussed with City contractors.
-It is important that customers requiring extra services pay for all of the costs associated with these services, and not just the additional transportation charge from extra call-outs.
+It is important that customers requiring extra services pay for all of the costs associated with these services, and not just the additional transportation charge from extra call-outs. - Develop a non-resident bill surcharge to capture those customers utilizing City water and sewer services but only paying the cost of the commodity and making no contribution towards infrastructure costs.
+For simplicity, it is proposed that a 10 percent surcharge be added to non-resident rates. - Implement recommendations with respect to Water and Sewer Services Bylaw 4663 and Fees and Charges Bylaw 4436 to address Over Strength matter regulations. - Establish utility reserve accounts.